 The part that might trip you up is the part that says “article type.”

-Reviewing this article, what type is it?
+Reviewing what type of article this article is, what type is it?

 It falls into the category of slave ads, but is it really advertising a slave auction or sale?